Four friends and one incredible shore to shore challenge

 Piers and Clock Towers in the South East are helping Action recognise 'World Prematurity Day' on 17 November.

 Run.
 Walk.
 Crawl.
-Action's new challenge is a fun way for everyone to help our BORN TOO SOON campaign!
+Action's new challenge is a fun way for everyone to support our campaign to help stop babies being born too soon.

 Little Freya was joined by her mum Stephanie and grandmother June at the annual 'GFI Charity Day' in London.